-TAMU's Gifts and Endowments office in FMO (https://uas.tamu.edu/financial-reporting/gifts-endowments/index.html) provides internal financial reporting at the request of donors.
+TAMU's Gifts and Endowments office in FMO (https://uas.tamu.edu/financial-reporting/gifts-endowments/index.html) provides internal financial reporting at the request of departments and external financial reporting at the request of donors.
 The office processes funds transferred from TAMF accounts into TAMU fiscal accounts.
 The office also works closely with System Treasury Services in matters regarding the System Endowment Fund and the Cash Concentration Pool.